We were meeting friends at a Korean restaurant in Milwaukee, and the start of the evening was not going well…

 And dried out.

 The potato salad was smooth, a bit sweet, and tasted a lot like the potato salad I base all others on: from a long gone neighborhood deli on Granby Road in Chicopee, Massachusetts.
-I doubt Granby Road delis were doing Korean potato salad in the late 1960’s, but the flavor profile was spot on, so, when we got home, I went to the interwebs 01bEggsbfLOand did a bit of research…
+I doubt Granby Road delis were doing Korean potato salad in the late 1960’s, but the flavor profile was spot on, so, when we got home, I went to the interwebs and did a bit of research…

 After I totally dried off.